lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 }
 ```

-The PFN of a higher order allocation is equal to the lowest page in the block,
+The PFN of a higher order allocation is equal to the lowest page in the allocation,
 so we can determine buddies by simply flipping the `order`th bit of the PFN.
 The
 PFN of a page of a certain order will be aligned to `2^order` as each higher
 order level comprises all the pages below it.